 To access the Main Menu, click on the OI logo next to your browser’s navigation bar (top right).
-It is the same logo as the orange one shown below.

 If you can’t find the Toolbar, go in the Main Menu and check in your Settings, under Components.
 You might have chosen to hide it…

 The Dashboard is symbolized by an icon with four stacked rectangles

 The first time you open your Dashboard, you won’t see any relevant information.
 This is normal.
 The Dashboard works in the background aggregating information and will start showing interesting information as soon as you start browsing and using our tool.

 The Dashboard gathers information about your digital footprint and shows you a recap of your online behavior and how it impacts your privacy and the personal data you leave behind.

 This graph shows a quick view of the passwords that are stored in your Password Manager and sorts them in order to let you see at a glance how strong they are.
 If you notice a weak one, we advise that you go to the website you left it with and follow their "forgot password" procedure.
 You will then be able to use the Smartfield Icon to generate a strong new one for you.
 You won’t have to remember it as it will be stored securely in your Password Manager and will be retrieved thanks to your Master Key whenever you need it.

 Your Master Key is a sequence of characters that you created and that you and only you know.
 It is used to decrypt the sensitive data stored in your Managers.
 You are its only guardian, we truly have no access to it (and therefore can’t misuse it or put it at risk), so make sure to keep it safe and not lose it or your encrypted data would stay in gibberish form forever.
 The good news is this is the only password you now need to remember!

 You can adapt your preferences regarding the Master Key from the security section of your Settings.
 Learn more